AIG-ist-tugraz/WipeOutR/README.md

 #### Step 2 - Create two variant feature models with increased redundancy

-We added manually 4370 and 16600 generated redundant constraints to the original *Linux-2.6.33.3* feature model to create two variant feature models with increased redundancy.
-The new redundancy ratio of two variants are 50% and 70% respectively in comparison with 34.36% of the original feature model.
+We manually added 4370 and 16600 generated redundant constraints to the original *Linux-2.6.33.3* feature model to create two variant feature models with increased redundancy.
+The new redundancy ratios of the two variants are 50% and 70%, respectively, compared with 34.36% of the original feature model.

 #### Step 3 - WipeOutR_FM evaluation

-We calculate the average run-time of the **WipeOutR_FM** algorithm (after 3 iterations) for three feature models, i.e., the original feature model and two variants with 50% and 70% redundancy ratio.
+We calculate the average run-time of the **WipeOutR_FM** algorithm (after three iterations) for three feature models, i.e., the original feature model and two variants with 50% and 70% redundancy ratios.
 Evaluation results are filled in *wr_fm_runtime* elements of the [Table 6](#wipeoutr_fm-evaluation)

 [wipeoutr_fm.jar](https://github.com/AIG-ist-tugraz/WipeOutR/releases/tag/wipeoutr_fm_v1.0) is a *jar* file executing this step.